 Edinburgh Museum Exhibitions and Events

 Like many Edinburgh museums and galleries, the National Museum of Scotland holds regular events and exhibitions that will fascinate all ages.
 You can take a behind-the-scenes tour of the museum and learn about the huge collections.
-Events at the museum range from music performances and talks, to story-telling and fun interactive activities for children.
+Events at the museum range from music performances and talks, to storytelling and fun interactive activities for children.
 The museum’s exhibitions in Edinburgh showcase fascinating displays of artefacts, artwork and photography.
-In 2018, you can enjoy exhibitions including Wildlife Photographer of the Year and the display of Tim Peake’s Soyuz spacecraft.
+In 2018, you can enjoy exhibitions including Robots, Body Beautiful and Wild and Majestic.

 There’s no better way to end a trip to this fascinating Edinburgh museum than a pit stop at the café.
 Here, you have three dining venues to choose from – Museum Brasserie, Balcony Café and the Tower Restaurant.
-Why not grab a coffee at the Balcony Café which overlooks the bustling galleries below?
-Next, after some more exploration, head to the Museum Brasserie for lunch or a homecooked baked treat.
-Then, for a special treat, the rooftop Tower Restaurant boasts delicious Scottish food and Edinburgh views from its terrace.
+Why not grab a coffee at the Balcony Café, which overlooks the bustling galleries below?
+Next, after some more exploration, head to the Museum Brasserie for lunch or a home-baked treat.
+Or, for a special occasion, the rooftop Tower Restaurant boasts delicious Scottish food and Edinburgh views from its terrace.
 There are also three shops at the museum.
 Here, you can pick up a themed gift or souvenir to remember your visit.

 Take a journey through Scottish time at the most popular Edinburgh museum.
 Delve into the delights of the past and present.
-So, book a special offer at the centrally located Parliament House Hotel and enjoy a fascinating city break in the heart of Scotland’s capital city.
+So, why not book a special offer at our centrally located hotel and enjoy a fascinating city break in the heart of Scotland’s capital city?